wixplosives/stylable.io/docs/guides/handbook/namespace.md

 For example:

-- To style a third-party component that is using pre-determined global class names
+- To style a third-party component that is using pre-determined global class names.
-- To expose a persistent, globally namespaced API for non-Stylable consumers that are using our project
+- To expose a persistent, globally-namespaced API for non-Stylable consumers that are using our project.

 ### Disable in selector